 - 7130 - Retirement Benefits

 - 7200 - Depreciation Expense

 - 8210 - Utilities

 - 9200 - Payment to Affiliates

-Looking for more information about nonprofit accounting and financial management?
-Check out these additional resources:
+For more information about your COA’s structure and applications, check out these resources:

 - Fund Accounting 101: The Basics and Best Practices.
 Explore the ins and outs of fund accounting, the unique system nonprofits use to track their finances and prioritize accountability.